 NZXT Manta is full of great and useful features.
 It is really big for a mini ITX case so it is a pleasure to build a PC in it.
 Cable management is also very good and you can easily hide everything.
 On top of all that, it supports full-size power supplies.

 This is probably the coolest design on this list.
 I really love all the curves and every little detail, especially if you get the case in white color option.
 I need to mention that this is the biggest side window on the mini ITX market.

 Price of NZXT Manta isn't the best and I don't recommend buying it if you have a tight budget.
 But if you have money and you want something unique and great, this is a real deal.
 Everything is on the best level and it is worth the price.

-NZXT really know what are they doing.
+NZXT really knows what are they doing.
 Manta is one of the coolest cases that I saw.
 Yes, the price is high for someone, but you need to know that it is worth.
 This isn’t just like any other boring case, these curves are so unique.
-Maybe it isn't the best mini ITX case for you, but it is definitely in top 5!
+Maybe it isn't the best mini ITX case for you, but it is definitely in the top 5!
 So, if you want something special, go with this bad boy.
 Also, working in Manta is really a pleasure, and cable management is brutal!